 E. The provisions of the Pe Ell CAO do not extend shoreline jurisdiction beyond the limits specified in this Program.

 F. Critical area buffers shall consist of an undisturbed area of native vegetation, or areas identified for restoration under a specific permit or mitigation plan.
-Along the Chehalis River and Stowe Creek within shoreline jurisdiction, the buffer is 50 feet for low intensity uses and 100 feet for high intensity uses (see Pe Ell CAO, Article II - Definitions).
+Along the Chehalis River and Stowe Creek within shoreline jurisdiction, the buffer is generally 50 feet for low intensity uses and 100 feet for high intensity uses (see Pe Ell CAO, Article II - Definitions).
 Where native vegetation exists, it shall be preserved to the maximum extent feasible consistent with safe construction practices, and other provisions of this section.
 Native trees, shrubs and groundcover shall be preserved to maintain and provide shoreline ecological functions such as habitat, shade and slope stabilization.

 G. Within critical area buffers, no more than 15 percent of the area with shoreline vegetation shall be cleared for approved uses or activities outlined in regulation K below.
 All native trees in the buffer over 4 inches in diameter at breast height shall be retained.
 Trees determined by the Town to be hazardous or diseased may be removed if they are located so as to risk damaging permanent physical improvements to property or causing personal injury.